United for Peace

-United For Peace is the second video album and the tenth overall album by the Pakistani band, Junoon.
-The album contains four music videos from Junoon's previous albums, which include Azadi, theme from Jinnah the Movie, Bulleya from Parvaaz, Jazba-e-Junoon from Inquilaab, and Zamane Ke Andaz from Andaz.
+United For Peace is the second video album and the tenth album overall by the Pakistani band Junoon.
+The album contains four music videos from Junoon's previous albums, which include Azadi, the theme from Jinnah the Movie, Bulleya from Parvaaz, Jazba-e-Junoon from Inquilaab, and Zamane Ke Andaz from Andaz.

 Track listing

 All music listed below is written and composed by Salman Ahmad, Ali Azmat, and Sabir Zafar, unless stated otherwise.